1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Organizations and individuals working on AI safety; best for mid- to large-scale projects Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations and individuals working on AI safety; best for mid- to large-scale projects.
+Confirm the full requirements in the official notice before applying.